The Best Toaster Oven

 Best Budget Pick

-For a simple, well-built toaster oven that’s mastered the basics, the Hamilton Beach Easy Reach Oven is an excellent option.
-And while it lacks some of the functionality of its more expensive peers, this toaster produced impressively consistent results for its $50 price tag.
+For a simple, well-built toaster oven that’s mastered the basics, the Hamilton Beach is an absolute workhorse.
+And while it lacks some of the functionality of its more expensive peers, you can’t beat its reliability at $50.

 As soon as we took the Easy Reach Oven out of the box, it felt more impressive than our other three budget options.
-It was by far the largest of the group, which could be problematic if you have limited counter space, but what you get for that size is an internal capacity usually reserved for models twice its price.
+It was by far the largest of the group, giving it an internal capacity usually reserved for models twice its price.
 It has settings for baking, broiling, toasting, and convection baking, more than any other budget option we looked at.
 The Black and Decker did have a convection option, but you also couldn’t turn it off, a problem if you wanted to bake something more delicate like a souffle or cake.

 What really won us over, though, was the door design.
 Unlike every other model we tested, the Hamilton Beach has a door that rolls up instead of folding down (hence its name).
 We get it — that seems like a pretty trivial detail to focus on.
 But it makes a huge difference in how often you have to clean.
 That’s because when you pull the rack out on most toaster ovens, it sits directly above the glass door.
 So while they became a magnet for crumbs after just one batch of toast, the Hamilton Beach looked pristine throughout all of our tests.
 It also just felt safer: instead of reaching above a scorching piece of glass to pull out your food, the door was safely out of the way.

 Granted, not everything cooked perfectly.
 In our toast test, the middle pieces were noticeably darker than the edges of the outer slices.
 But that was basically what we saw on every larger toaster oven, even the ones costing over $200.
-If you’re going to be cooking four slices or less at a time, it would do the job just fine.
+If you’re going to be cooking four or fewer slices at a time, it would do the job just fine.

 It’s also not really suited for dishes with long cooking times.
 The timer only goes up to 30 minutes, a good measure of what you should expect out of a toaster oven for this price.
 If you’re planning on using it for dishes that take longer than that, it’s worth upgrading to the Breville Mini Smart Oven or the Cuisinart.